Mothers & newborns supported

 Our initiatives strengthen healthcare access, improve tribal wellbeing, and build community resilience across rural and underserved regions.

-A village-focused program delivering primary care, maternal support, newborn care, and community health interventions.
+Community Health Intervention Program delivering primary care, maternal support, newborn care, and village-level health services.

-Health screenings, hygiene awareness, nutrition support, and adolescent wellbeing activities in rural schools.
+School Health Program focused on screenings, hygiene awareness, nutrition support, and adolescent wellbeing in rural schools.

 A newborn girl in a remote tribal hamlet was slipping into danger after being accidentally poisoned.
 A trained Traditional Birth Attendant recognised the symptoms and alerted our field nurse.
 Because help reached the village in time, the baby was stabilised and survived.
 Today, she is healthy — and her family now trusts early care more than ever.